20 Best Dating App Opening Lines

 Everything to type after swiping right.

-Focus on their idiosyncrasies.
+Focus on your prospective date’s idiosyncrasies.

 In their 2015 online dating study published in Evidence-Based Medicine researchers Khalid Khan and Sameer Chaudhry noted that: “People almost always see themselves as unique.”
 That means that people are more likely to have react positively when an opening message picks up on one of the more remarkable factoids stashed in their profile.
 Pick up on what they’re putting down and use it as a jumping off point.
 Here are two great examples: